 You’d be hard pressed to find this place if we didn’t tell you about it.
 It’s located in a tiny strip center in the Kamo area.
 Once you’ve found it we promise you’ll be back.
 Their food is as amazing as it is beautiful.
 We celebrated Jilly’s birthday there and it was a huge hit.
 Oh yes…save room for the Toffee Creme Brûlée.
 It’s out of this world delicious!

-Kerikeri may be a bit of a drive from Whangerie (1.5 hours) but if you want some great food and a day trip is on your agenda, these places are definitely worth the trip.
+Kerikeri may be a bit of a drive from Whangerie (1.5 hours) but if you want some great food and a day trip is on your agenda, this place is definitely worth the trip.

 This cozy little pub/restaurant in Kerikeri on the water is tucked back in on a tiny bay with sailboats floating on moorings out front.
 Their food is terrific and they have a great Sunday roast.
 If you’re headed out on the weekend be sure to make a booking.
 This place fills up quickly.
 As a bonus, right next door is the Mission Station featuring the Stone Store and Kemp House.
 These historical buildings (two of the oldest in New Zealand) are a treat to check out and if you need to walk off your meal there are some beautiful hiking trails right there as well.